Who's Getting Into The Civil Services?

 Twenty-nine-year-old Qaiser, who took the exam in Urdu, was disappointed by his poor interview result.
 It did not stop him, however, from standing 32nd in a gruelling three-part exam taken by one-and-half-lakh people at the first stage.
 Govind, whose muscular and idiomatic Hindi is palpably better than his English, topped the list of Hindi-medium candidates this year.
 One in four now prefers to take the exam in Hindi, or a regional language.
 Their success rate is far lower than that of English candidates, but still, their numbers are rising.

 And then, of course, there is reservations.
 The 27 cent per cent reservation of seats for OBCs since the mid-'90s, in addition to the 22.5 per cent reserved for the scheduled castes and scheduled tribes, has begun to radically transform the composition of an upper caste-dominated higher bureaucracy.
+There may be unfilled quotas in the lower services, but in coveted services like the IAS, IPS and IFS, they are intensely sought.
+OBCs, especially, are boosting their representation in these top services by making it to the general category.
+According to the Department of Personnel, in the last five years, 32.5 per cent of officers inducted into the IAS have been OBCs.

 Yet, despite reservations, the poorest seem to be largely excluded from the civil service club (as are Muslims).
 The social data shows that only a minuscule number of the new babus are first-generation learners.
 The number has declined since the '80s.
 The number of those educated in government schools is steadily going down (which reflects loss of faith in state education).
 A commission headed by economist and educationist Y.K.
 Alagh on civil service recruitment, which submitted its report to the government in 2001, was concerned at these trends.
 Speaking to Outlook, Alagh reiterated that concern: "A munsif's son is good, but a landless labourer or an artisan's son even better.
 Half of the country's workforce are landless labourers."